Sathish-M-R/talk-llama-fast/README.md

 - Android version is TODO.

 ## Installation
-### For Windows 10/11 x64 with CUDA
+### For Windows 10/11 x64 with CUDA.
+No guide for wav2lip is here yet (TODO)
 - Download anywhere all files from the latest release (Releases section is on the right).
 Chromium can block downloading of dlls, make sure all of them they are downloaded.
 - Install xtts-api-server, manual: https://github.com/daswer123/xtts-api-server?tab=readme-ov-file#installation Or another manual, if the first doesn't work: https://docs.sillytavern.app/extras/extensions/xtts/
 - Download /xtts directory from my repostory, keep the structure.
 Run xtts_streaming.bat to start xtts server.
 - Download whisper model to folder with talk-llama.exe: https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-medium.en-q5_0.bin (for English) or https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-medium-q5_0.bin (for Russian, or even ggml-large-v3-q5_0.bin it is larger but better).
 You can try small-q5 if you don't have much VRAM.
-- Download LLM to same folder https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q6_K.gguf , you can try q4_K_S if you don't have much VRAM.
+- Download LLM to same folder https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q5_0.gguf , you can try q4_K_S if you don't have much VRAM.
 - Optional: edit talk-llama.bat or talk-llama_ru.bat, change params if needed (params description is below).
 Also check optional section below for speed-ups and google plugin.
 - Click talk-llama.bat or talk-llama_ru.bat, start speaking.

+- Install ffmpeg, put into your PATH environment (info: https://phoenixnap.com/kb/ffmpeg-windows).
+Then download h264 codec .dll of required version from https://github.com/cisco/openh264/releases and put to /system32 or /ffmpeg/bin dir.
+In my case it for Windows 11 it was openh264-1.8.0-win64.dll.
+Wav2lip will work without this dll but will print an error.

 ### Optional
 - For better Russian in XTTS check my finetune: https://huggingface.co/Ftfyhh/xttsv2_banana